oriby/recipe-classifier-2025/README.md

 ## Credits and Acknowledgements

 This challenge taught me many important lessons and techniques.
-I studied how Docker works, I encountered some useful data science libraries and datasets, and I learned the hard way _not_ to rely on outdated analysis software.
+I studied how Docker works, encountered some useful data science libraries and datasets, and learned the hard way _not_ to rely on outdated analysis software.
 I discovered some useful tools and tricks, such as the joblib library and its dump and load features, that I will carry with me as I continue working on data science projects.
 I designed the machine learning classifier, but Argmax staff wrote the surrounding code and designed the graphical user interface.
 I am grateful to Argmax for the valuable learning opportunity, which helped me expand my capabilities as a data scientist.